martinring/thesis/src/4-Timing.md

 SVG, which can be viewed and run in any web browser.
 Users can directly experience the effect of choosing different verification triggers.

-The demonstrator also exhibits the general applicability of self-verification and the versatility of our tool chain, which could be adapted to support a different implementation platform (SVG and TypeScript instead of Clash) with moderate effort.
+The demonstrator also exhibits the applicability of self-verification and the versatility of our tool chain, which could be adapted to support a different implementation platform (SVG and TypeScript instead of Clash) with moderate effort.

+This raises the question of the general applicability of the approach.
+As presented here, some kinds of safety-critical systems could not be addressed adequately, namely fail-safe systems [@FailSafe], where there is no default safe state which we can always revert to if self-verification does not succeed.
+On the other hand, an attractive avenue for further exploration is “just-in-time verification”, where one tries to prove properties at run time as they are needed (see [#sec:jit])

 In [#chap:partitioning], we will further investigate how the designer can be assisted in the design decisions; in particular, how the system can suggest